OWASP/SecureCodingDojo/trainingportal/static/lessons/cryptoBreaker/crypto_analysis.md

 - HTTP is a well known communication protocol, there are many common words.
 Request lines for HTTP messages that send data often look like this: `POST / HTTP/1.1\r\n`
 - In one of the previous lessons you've decrypted a key using the plain text and the cipher.
 That should point you to what algorithm is being used.

-**NOTE: If you decide to use the Solution, open the Solution as a new tab or Window so you don't reset the cipher.**
+**NOTE: If you decide to use the solution, open the solution as a new tab or window so you don't reset the cipher.**

 #### References